 As a result, some Queer folks I’ve spoken to say Tinder encourages people to be a bit nicer than they are on Grindr and Scruff.
 It’s less tempting to be an asshole to someone who’s Facebook friends with your bestie.
 And for those concerned with safety, Tinder at least presents the veneer of being safer, because total strangers are still scary for some people.
 Someone may still privately be a total psycho, but they’ve at least been partially vetted by knowing people you know (assuming you know your friends on Facebook).

 If Tinder hasn’t revolutionized smartphone dating by the time you read this, it’s going to.
-To the dozens of apps and websites still professing to find us love: I hope you’re paying attention.
+To the dozens of apps and websites still professing to find love for us: I hope you’re paying attention.
 Your competition has arrived.

 Thanks for reading!
 Please consider patronage.
-Every dollar given helps this blog survive.
+Every dollar given helps me run this blog.